Helping people survive and recover from forced displacement

 People like you can partner with God in answering the prayers of our forcibly displaced brothers and sisters by giving to the "Refugee Church Building Project".

-IAFR has supported 41 refugee church building projects, of which 28 were in 2019.
+IAFR has supported 55 refugee church building projects as of 9/2022.